 Marisa joined MPC in 2011.
 She directs MPC's housing and community development work, and manages technical assistance and support to communities facing development challenges related to housing, transportation, environment and economic development.
-Her work directly assists communities to promote revitalization, housing in job-rich areas, sustainable development and conservation, and interjurisdictional and corridor planning.

 Prior to MPC, Marisa spent a year in Milan, Italy, completing her master’s degree in urban planning with a focus on international community development.
 Her studies were informed by years of work on the ground in Chicago, most recently as the senior project manager for Lawndale Christian Development Corporation.
 There, she directed more than $30 million in affordable rental and for-sale housing development in the North Lawndale neighborhood.
 She also worked in community development at the Steans Family Foundation and Carole Robertson Center for Learning.